miguelleitao/ObjTool/README.md

 ![image](https://travis-ci.org/miguelleitao/pipeline.svg?branch=master "Linux Build Status")
 # ObjTool
-The Swiss Army Knife for Wavefront OBJ models
+The Swiss Army Knife for Wavefront OBJ models.

 ObjTool is a command-line utility to work with Wavefront OBJ files.

-Uses OBJ file format as defined in http://paulbourke.net/dataformats/obj/ Not all OBJ file format specs are implemented.
+Uses OBJ file format as defined in http://paulbourke.net/dataformats/obj/.
+Not all OBJ file format specs are implemented.

 _________